Patients were nursed through a range of conditions and illnesses. This is one case from a Scottish Queen’s Nurse in 1904:

 The First World War saw many Queen’s Nurses join up for service at home or service overseas.

 Among those who didn’t come back were Louisa Jordan, who died of typhus in 1915 serving with the Scottish Women’s Hospitals in Serbia and Jessie Jane Paterson who died from dysentery in 1916.
+Louisa Jordan was commemorated in 2020 when the field hospital in Glasgow set up for Coronavirus patients took her name.

 Windows were shattered at Castle Terrace during a Zeppelin raid in 1916.
 That year, a rule was also introduced banning the enrolment of aliens as Queen’s Nurses.
 Some were already in post: Kirriemuir’s long serving German-born nurse was the subject of abuse by some locals.
 Nurse Roeher working in Langholm asked for her leaving certificate in case she was forced to repatriate.